mobxjs/mobx/docs/best/react-performance.md

 So the smaller your components are, the smaller the change they have to re-render; it means that more parts of your user interface have the possibility to render independently of each other.

 ## Render lists in dedicated components

 This is especially true when rendering big collections.
-React is notouriosly bad at rendering large collections as the reconciler has to evaluate the components produced by a collection on each collection change.
+React is notoriously bad at rendering large collections as the reconciler has to evaluate the components produced by a collection on each collection change.
 It is therefor recommended to have components that just map over a collection and render it, and render nothing else:

 Bad: